Last Updated on November 12, 2021 by Ope Quadri

-The role of Directorate Of Army Public Relations is more felt during war or conflicts in conducting information management to keep the public abreast and also undertake activities to motivate troops for attainment of overall NA’s mission.
+The role of the Directorate Of Army Public Relations is more felt during war or conflicts in conducting information management to keep the public abreast and also undertake activities to motivate troops for the attainment of overall NA’s mission.
 The department is headed by the Director of Army Public Relations.

 Directorate Of Army Training And Operations